jkr1sh/blog/_posts/2022-06-01-last-day-of-summer-break.md

 *Prolly English too*

-I've decided to take this combination of NPS+ALLEN to make sure my head is in the game at all times.
+I've decided to take this incredibly diehard combination of NPS+ALLEN to make sure my head is in the game at all times.

 I am going to set aside 30 minutes every friday after coming back from ALLEN every week for writing a post for this blog.
 Could be general updates, musings that I have noted down throughout that week or stories from my past.